hughperkins/neon-benchmarks/README.md

 # neon-benchmarks
-benchmarks for neon, both cuda and OpenCL version
+benchmarks for neon, for various backends, including OpenCL direct.

 This is a separate repo, so it can be used against both repos